 - Mounting: 3-way Bracket, spring or rigid base.

-Revision Status: In summer 2018, weBoost has discontinued selling two versions of this antenna and have replaced it with a singular kit that provides multiple installation options.
-The new version is only 17" tall (the former options were 19" and 24"), and includes two extension poles and both the rigid & spring mount.
+- In summer 2018, weBoost discontinued selling two versions of the trucker OTR antenna and replaced it with a singular kit that provides multiple installation options.
+The newer version is 17" tall (the former options were 19" and 24") and includes two extension poles and both the rigid & spring mount.
 The antenna itself remains identical.

-Testing Status: We have had the original 24" rigid version in testing since release in 2016, as well as the 2018 revised OTR kit version.
-We have tested it extensively in pairing with weBoost and HiBoost boosters, as an independent antenna and using two in a 'mock-MIMO' configuration.
+We have tested both the original 24" rigid version as well as the 2018 revised OTR kit version.
+We tested it extensively in pairing with weBoost and HiBoost boosters, as an independent antenna and using two in a 'mock-MIMO' configuration.
 It's a solid top performer.

-This Antenna is actively in our testing: Here are some more recent rounds of field testing (testing data available to our members):
+Here are some recent rounds of field testing (testing data available to our members):